 Grant Programs in the Inland Empire

 The Inland Empire Community Foundation (IECF) has invited applications from non-profits who want to apply for grants of up to $20K.
-These grants are aimed at strengthening recipient NPO’s work that prioritizes equity, inclusion and diversity in the communities they serve.
+These grants aim to strengthen recipient NPOs’ work that prioritizes equity, inclusion, and diversity in their communities.

 Deadline and Technical Assistance Workshop

-The deadline for applying for this grant is by midnight on Jan.
-17, 2022, through IECF’s online process.
-Nonprofits wanting to learn more about the granting process can attend a technical assistance workshop on Jan.
+The deadline for applying for this grant is midnight on Jan.
+17, 2022, through IECF’s online process Nonprofits wanting to learn more about the granting process can attend a technical assistance workshop on Jan.
 6, 2022.

 What is CyberCorps?

-It was is September last year that we reported about CSUSB’s cybersecurity scholarship program.
+In September last year, we reported about CSUSB’s cybersecurity scholarship program.

 The scholarship covers tuition and books paid for, and students receive a stipend of $25,000 per year for undergraduates and $34,000 per year for graduate students.
 Another official page of the university puts the scholarship stipend at $50k and $80k for undergrads and graduates, respectively.